 The Goldilocks approach to protein.

 Protein also plays an integral role in good backpacking nutrition.
 Protein is important for recovering from your hike and can prolong satiety when paired with carbohydrates.
-For most hikers, eating about 15-20 grams of protein at each meal and 5-10 grams of protein per snack is plenty to meet your daily protein needs.
+For most hikers, eating about 15-20 grams of protein per meal and 5-10 grams per snack is plenty to meet your daily protein needs.
 Contrary to popular belief, exceeding protein needs does not enhance performance.
 It can be detrimental to performance because carrying extra protein will add unwanted weight to your pack.
 When thinking about protein, channel your inner Goldilocks to pack just the right amount.

 Which foods contain protein?